ShuhuaGao/JuliaCSharp/Embedding/EJMemory/readme.md

 h.Free();
 ```

+:bangbang:**Caution**::bangbang:
+- The last argument of `jl_ptr_to_array_1d` must be 0 to tell that Julia does NOT own this memory; otherwise, Julia runtime will try to `free` this memory.

-**Caution**: the above `jlArray` wrapper returned by `jl_ptr_to_array_1d` is itself allocated and managed by Julia GC (see [source](https://github1s.com/JuliaLang/julia/blob/HEAD/src/array.c#L332)).
+- The above `jlArray` wrapper returned by `jl_ptr_to_array_1d` is itself allocated and managed by Julia GC (see [source](https://github1s.com/JuliaLang/julia/blob/HEAD/src/array.c#L332)).
 Hence, a *safer* way is to also tell Julia that we are holding a reference to `jlArray` to ensure that `jlArray` survives subsequent `jl_...` calls (you should do it in production code).
 Check the above section on how to do it.

+:blush: :grin: The above `GCHandle` boilerplate code can be simplifed with the `fixed` keyword.
+See the next tutorial [EJToyApp](../EJToyApp) for an example.

 ## Multidimensional Arrays
 > Julia's multidimensional arrays are stored in memory in column-major order.

 Thus, we may view the multidimensional array as a long 1D array and interpret the indexing carefully.
 Special attention should be paid to the fact the multi-dim arrays in C/C++/C# are stored in row-major order.
+Check the next tutorial [EJToyApp](../EJToyApp) for an example.